Craven CC program to explore renewable energy, compensate students

-NEW BERN – Craven Community College’s (Craven CC) new training program, Renewable Energy, will help community members develop the knowledge needed to keep up with North Carolina’s growing clean energy initiative.
+NEW BERN, N.C. – Craven Community College’s new training program, Renewable Energy, will help community members develop the knowledge needed to keep up with North Carolina’s growing clean energy initiative.
 The class will begin May 22 at the Volt Center.

 “We are excited about all the possibilities this new program will bring to our area,” said Dr. Gery Boucher, Craven CC Vice President for Students.
 “While this initiative is new to the region, we are looking forward to training future leaders of an industry that not only has huge growth potential and proven environmental benefits, but also has a skillset that is applicable anywhere.”